chevybowtie/docker-alpine-rtmp-hls-live/README.md

 This docker container will setup an `nginx` web server that supports `rtmp` and `http` protocols.
 The idea is a quick way to get OBS streaming to your own, private server where you can control who sees the boradcast.

+It exposes `port 80` for `http://` viewing and `port 1935` for `rtmp` ingesting (it also relays back out on 1935).
+Few clients understand `rtmp` so most of your viewers/listeners would be hitting the `http://` broadcast. (`https://` is planned).

+### Broadcast site

+For video broadcast, a 1080p stream takes between 2-5Mbs.
+Your site should have, at minimum, 8Mbs of upload bandwidth.
+The benefit of using this container is that if you have 10 people watching, then you'd need closer to 30Mbs to keep those streams going.
+Using this container, you can use your upload bandwidth more efficiently - this container will stream to the 10 user while you only have to worry with a single 3Mbs stream.

 ### 1. Build from this repo:
 ```